davioliveira-dev/davioliveira-dev/README.md

 ## Hi!  ;)

-My name is Davi, I have training as a computer technician and I'm passionate about web, mobile and game development.
+My name is Davi, I have a technical course in IT on EEEP José de Barcelos.
+I am passionate about development, be it web, mobile, IoT or game development.

-<br> I'm gamer, in love with Sonic ;)
+<br> Also i'm gamer, i love Sonic since i was 6! ;)

 - :office_worker: Currently just studying, I'm unemployed **(How about changing that, huh?
 Haha)**
-- :blue_heart: Techs: React.js, React Native, Node.js, TypeScript, Docker, and many others.
+- :blue_heart: Techs: React (Web and Mobile), Node.js, TypeScript, Docker, Kotlin, Java, Groovy and many others.
 - :books: Studying Kotlin and native Android development :blue_heart:

 ---